azhanofficial/Saveinsta-Instagram-Downloader/README.md

 <br>

-## 🔔 SaveInsta - Instagram Photo Downloader
+## 🔔 SaveInsta - Instagram Reels Downloader

 SaveInsta is free and quick tool for downloading HD Instagram reels.
 This **Instagram reels downloader** allows you to save reels videos in MP4 high quality to your device easliy.
 Instagram reels downloader works free for everyone and you may download as many reels videos as you like.